verhovsky/grep-requests/README.md

 # grep-requests

 `grep-requests` lets you specify a URL and ask "which request did a certain piece of data come from" when that page is loaded by Chrome.

+This is can be used for discovering if data on a given web page comes from an API or if the server returns the HTML with the data inside.

-This is useful for discovering API's with Chrome Headless.
+## This is already built into Chrome

+I started coding this project before realizing that you can already do this in Chrome: open the Network tab in the Dev Tools and press Ctrl-f (instead of clicking on the text box that says "Filter"), that search will match on response contents as well.

 ### Installation